ryanwilsond/belte/CODE_STYLE.md

 ## Other

-- All switch statements must implement a default label
+- All switch statements must implement the default label
 - Prefer diagnostics over exceptions
-- Gotos only allowed inside switch-case unless necessary
+- Gotos only allowed inside switch-case unless necessary (which is never)